 What should I do to take care of my night guard?

 Another way to keep your guard in good shape is to brush it regularly.
 Cleaning it is relatively easy.
 All you need to do is brush it with a soft toothbrush, toothpaste, and lukewarm water.
-This should remove the plaque that has built up on it.
+This should remove the plaque that has been built upon it.
 Additionally, you can try a special dental solution and soak it once per week.
-Be sure to dry it afterwards to prevent any bacteria buildup.
+Be sure to dry it afterward to prevent any bacteria buildup.